Fishtail Mesa: Geology

 Fishtail Mesa is a mostly horizontal platform of the cliff-former (and platform-former) Kaibab Limestone, and the Coconino Sandstone also a cliff-former; the rock unit between the two, is the mostly slope-forming Toroweap Formation.
-Notably, below the Coconino are the slopes of dk-burnt-red Hermit Formation (Hermit Shale), as thick as the Coconino Sandstone, but the obvious colorful slopes standout, as they sit on the Supai Group, and another cliff-former, Supai unit 4 of 4, the extremely hard Esplanade Sandstone.
+Notably, below the Coconino are the slopes of dark-burnt-red Hermit Formation (Hermit Shale), as thick as the Coconino Sandstone, but the obvious colorful slopes standout, as they sit on the Supai Group, and another cliff-former, Supai unit 4 of 4, the extremely hard Esplanade Sandstone.
 Along the southeast cliffs overlooking Fishtail Canyon, another shelf occurs for Supai unit 2, the Manakacha Formation.
 So each cliff unit is alternating with a slope former.

 The Supai Group sits on the platform of the Redwall Limestone, (a cliff-former, with massive cliffs in East Grand Canyon).
 Below the Redwall, is a short cliff of Muav Limestone, (but also a platform-former), then the slope-former slopes of Bright Angel Shale.

 Fishtail Point

 Fishtail Point is located at the southwest terminus of Fishtail Mesa.
 The point contains two platforms of white cliffs, with the lower Coconino Sandstone cliff, and platform, upon eroded slopes of the Hermit Formation.
-Most of the dk, burnt-brick-red slopes of the Hermit Shale, are covered and obscured, by debris slopes of the Coconino Sandstone.
+Most of the dark burnt-brick-red slopes of the Hermit Shale, are covered and obscured, by debris slopes of the Coconino Sandstone.